oceanum/rompy-ww3/docs/index.md

         ny=150,  # Part of Rect object
         # All Rect parameters in one object
     ),
-    # NO REDUNDANT INDIVIDUAL PARAMETERS!
+    # No redundant individual parameters!
 )
 ```